samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 In most stories, there’s a period after the climax, in which loose plot threads are tied up and everything is explained.
 An adventure might also include this kind of denouement: time to discover what treasure is in the dragon’s hoard, an award ceremony where the queen gives medals to the victorious heroes, or even a time to mourn adventuring companions who didn’t survive the battle.

 The denouement can also be an opportunity for the players to identify loose threads that haven’t been tied up—threads that can lead them into the next adventure.
-The “[Episodes and Serials](/sources/dnd/dmg-2024/creating-campaigns#EpisodesandSerials)” section in [chapter 5](/sources/dnd/dmg-2024/creating-campaigns) offers suggestions for weaving these connecting threads.
+The "[Episodes and Serials](/sources/dnd/dmg-2024/creating-campaigns#EpisodesandSerials)" section in [chapter 5](/sources/dnd/dmg-2024/creating-campaigns) offers suggestions for weaving these connecting threads.

 Adventure Rewards
 -----------------

 For some characters, the prospect of material reward is their primary reason for going on adventures.
 For others it’s a welcome added benefit to pursuing their other goals.

-[Chapter 7](/sources/dnd/dmg-2024/treasure) describes different kinds of treasure, but see also “[Marks of Prestige](/sources/dnd/dmg-2024/dms-toolbox#MarksofPrestige)” in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox) for other rewards you might use.
+[Chapter 7](/sources/dnd/dmg-2024/treasure) describes different kinds of treasure, but see also "[Marks of Prestige](/sources/dnd/dmg-2024/dms-toolbox#MarksofPrestige)" in [chapter 3](/sources/dnd/dmg-2024/dms-toolbox) for other rewards you might use.

 The following sections describe how treasure is typically dispersed in an adventure.